 For an album of greatest hits Tom Petty wrote yet another greatest hit.

 For his 1993 album Greatest Hits Tom Petty was asked to record two new songs.
 The album already included 16 of his best songs from the previous 17 years, but MCA wanted a few bonus songs (as was the style at the time, to include some bonus material on compilation albums).
-Petty was not interested in having to record new material so he dug around through some old song ideas.
+Petty was not interested in having to write new material so he dug around through some old song ideas.
 Producer Rick Rubin picked a fragment of a song that had a good riff and potential to be a good song.

 Petty took the riff he created 5-ish years earlier, and wrote Mary Jane’s Last Dance.
 The song was a hit and peaked around #14 on the Billboard Hot 100.
 So, when pressured to write a new song for an album full of his greatest hits, Tom Petty wrote a song that itself became another one of his greatest hits.